There are many myths about condoms, from whether they reduce pleasure to how well they prevent pregnancy and sexually transmitted infections (STIs).

 Myth #8: Condoms are the only form of contraception I need.

-Fact: Using condoms plus another form of birth control, such as the pill, IUD or shot, is a great way to best protect against pregnancy and STIs.
+Fact: Using condoms along with another form of birth control, such as the pill, IUD or shot, is a great way to best protect against pregnancy and STIs.
 And remember, if you’re on birth control, this only protects against pregnancy, not STIs.
 It’s safe and smart to use condoms every time you have sex.

 [Explore your birth control options here.]